google/site-kit-wp/readme.txt

 * Add WP admin pointer for view-only dashboard access "Site Kit" menu item.
 See [#5486](https://github.com/google/site-kit-wp/issues/5486).
 * Disable AdSense "Check your site status" link while settings are loading to prevent unexpected behavior.
 See [#5410](https://github.com/google/site-kit-wp/issues/5410).
 * Add "Request access" button to permission error messages for modules where their service supports it.
 See [#5308](https://github.com/google/site-kit-wp/issues/5308).
+* Show a tooltip to acknowledge dismissing the GA4 Activation Banner.
+See [#5279](https://github.com/google/site-kit-wp/issues/5279).
+* Enable the GA4 Activation Banner create/connect a property and measurement ID.
+See [#5277](https://github.com/google/site-kit-wp/issues/5277).
+* Add a dropdown/toggle to GA4 activation banner when there is an existing GA4 property.
+See [#5276](https://github.com/google/site-kit-wp/issues/5276).
 * Remove zeroDataStates feature flag and unused code.
 See [#5148](https://github.com/google/site-kit-wp/issues/5148).

 **Changed**